NXP Display Elements Guide

 (0,0) represent the display’s home location, meaning a page with these coordinates is identified as the home page and is the first page displayed when the Rapid IoT Kit is on.

 Every page element contain properties for navigation and interaction, which allow you to specify their location on the display grid and potential button actions (if the page type supports it).

 Each of these elements have the following set of properties specific to building the display’s navigation structure:

 |X/Y Coordinate||The coordinates where the page is located on the display grid.
 As previously mentioned, coordinates

 |X/Y Span||The number of grid rows and columns the page spans for navigation.
 Any pages adjacent to the page within the length of the span can directly navigate to this page.|

 |Buttons Enabled||Enable or disable the usage of the hardware’s side buttons on the page.
 Used for page templates with interactivity, such as the selection page element.|

-The coordinate and span properties are required for any page on the designer in order for it to be located on the display grid.
+The coordinate and span properties are required for any page on the canvas in order for it to be located on the display grid.